-Details of all transactions where a Director and/or other related parties might have a potential interest are provided to the Board for their review and approval, and the interested Director neither participates in the discussions, nor do they vote on such matters.
+Details of all transactions where a Director or other related parties might have a potential interest are provided to the Board for their review and approval.
+The interested Director neither participates in the discussions, nor do they vote on such matters.

-On a half yearly basis, as of June 30th and December 31st of each financial year, the details of the Bank's related parties are produced and submitted to the Central Bank and other regulatory bodies for information and proper disclosure.
+On a half yearly basis, as of June 30 and December 31 of each financial year, the details of the Bank's related parties are produced and submitted to the Central Bank and other regulatory bodies for information and proper disclosure.

-Details of all the related party transactions are provided to the shareholders as part of the financial statements submitted for approval at the Annual General Meeting along with the statement that transactions are on an arm's length and independent basis and are reasonable.
+Details of all the related party transactions are provided to the shareholders as part of the financial statements submitted for approval at the Annual General Meeting, along with a statement that transactions are on an arm's length and independent basis and are reasonable.